uz0/llm/docs/01_prompt.md

 ---
 layout: default
-title: "Prompt Engineering Fundamentals"
+title: "Prompt Engineering for Web Developers"
 order: 1
 ---

-# Prompt Engineering Fundamentals
+# Prompt Engineering for Web Developers

-Learn the fundamentals of how LLMs work and how to write effective prompts that produce reliable, consistent results.
+Learn how to think about LLMs correctly - they're not your friends, they're powerful statistical tools that require precise input patterns to produce consistent output.

 ## Learning Objectives

 After completing this module, you will be able to:
-- Understand how LLMs process requests and generate responses
-- Recognize the statistical nature and limitations of LLMs
+- Understand what a prompt IS (structured input) and what it IS NOT (conversation with a friend)
+- Train yourself to think in statistical pattern matching, not natural language
-- Write clear, specific prompts that produce predictable results
+- Write atomic, precise prompts that produce predictable results every time
-- Use imperative vs declarative prompting appropriately
-- Avoid common prompt engineering mistakes
+- Recognize why LLMs fail and how to work around their limitations

 ## Prerequisites

+- Web development experience (React, Node.js, Python, etc.)
-- Basic understanding of what LLMs are
+- Basic understanding of what LLMs are (you've used ChatGPT/Claude before)
-- Familiarity with text-based interfaces
+- Ready to unlearn bad habits from treating LLMs like humans

 ## Module Content